GSA/federal-website-directory/README.md

 # Under Construction - Draft

-This repository is a prototype website directory for the U.S. Federal Government.
-The [directory file](https://github.com/GSA/federal-website-directory/blob/main/us-government-website-directory.csv) can be [downloaded directly here](https://github.com/GSA/federal-website-directory/raw/main/us-government-website-directory.csv).
+This repository is a prototype public website inventory for the U.S. Federal Government.
+The [inventory file](https://github.com/GSA/federal-website-directory/blob/main/us-government-website-directory.csv) can be [downloaded directly here](https://github.com/GSA/federal-website-directory/raw/main/us-government-website-directory.csv).

+## Context for Pilot Program Participants

+Prior to launching this process for all agencies, select agencies have agreed to participate in a pilot program for it.
+The goals of this pilot program are to gather feedback on:
+- The instructions on GitHub for how to update and upload files containing agency websites and their organizational owners;
+- The reports on Github that help agencies identify websites to potentially add or remove from their list, and that help agencies understand which websites have problems that prevent successful scanning;
+- The process to update and upload files to the agency's principal website;
+- The accuracy of the inventory produced by aggregating files uploaded to agencies' principal websites; and
+- The helpfulness of the inventory for managing your agency's web footprint and responding to data collections.

+## Instructions for Pilot Program Participants

+- Wait for an email from OFCIO containing the list of websites for you to upload to your agency's principal website.
+- Review the reports on GitHub that list potential candidates for addition or removal from your list, and make changes to your list as appropriate.
+(Optional: Review the report containing websites with scanning problems, and reach out to website owners as appropriate.)
+Document your feedback on these reports.
+- Follow the instructions on GitHub to upload the file to your agency's principal website, then email OFCIO to inform them that you are finished.
+Document your feedback on the instructions, as well as the process to update and upload the file.
+- Wait for an email from OFCIO informing you that the public website inventory has been updated based on uploads by the pilot program participants.
+- Review the public website inventory (filtered for your agency) for accuracy and helpfulness as part of your agency's overall efforts to manage its web footprint and respond to data calls.
+Document your feedback on the inventory's accuracy and helpfulness.

-## What the Website Directory is...
+## What the Public Website Inventory is...

-The Federal Website Directory is a comprehensive list of the public-facing websites of the U.S. Federal Government, spanning all three branches and noting which agency and bureau operates the site.
+The Public Website Inventory is a comprehensive list of the public-facing websites of the U.S. Federal Government, currently required for all CFO Act agencies and optional for the remaining agencies of the Executive branch.
+Each website must list its agency (top-tier entity) owner and bureau (second-tier entity) owner, with the option to include an office (third-tier entity) owner.

-For the purpose of this directory:
+For the purpose of this inventory:
 - "Public-facing” means intended to be accessed and used by a member of the public or a customer, as opposed to a site which is intended to be accessed and used only by current Federal Government employees or contractors on behalf of an agency.
 - “Website” means a group of globally accessible interlinked web pages under a unique host name that is accessible using a web browser.
   - The website should be listed (and should load properly) without `www.`